buhfur/ConfigFiles/notes/bash.md

 - Redirect `stderr` to log files for debugging.

 These techniques can help make your Bash scripts more robust and capable of handling unexpected conditions.

+---

+## 11. Parameter expansion in bash

+Parameter expansion allows you to modify and manipulate the values of variables.